“I am sending him to you for this very purpose, that he may know your circumstances and comfort your hearts.”

-Paul sent Tychicus to Colosse to minister to hearts, not heads.
-Paul does not write, “When Tychicus comes he will inspire your mind.”
+Paul sent Tychicus to Colosse to minister to hearts, their total persons, not only their heads.
+Paul does not write, “When Tychicus comes, he will only inspire your minds.”

-God wants us to comfort others like he does through the Holy Spirit and the Word.
+God wants us to comfort others as He also does through the Holy Spirit and the Word.

 Has God given you the gift of encouragement?
 Maybe God is putting people in your path to be an encouragement to them.
-They may need a warm handshake, a cup of coffee.
-Someone else may need help during a time of bereavement.
-Someone else may need you to take care of their children during a crisis.
+They may need a warm handshake or a cup of coffee.
+Someone else may need help during a time of grief.
+Others may need you to take care of their children during a crisis.
 Are you that cold drink of water on a hot day?